Project Development Blog

 Week 6: What is the essence of a bassline ?

-Week 7: How to create a hook using vocals and leads.
+Week 7: The idea of a hook using vocals and leads.

 Week 8: Modulating depth and space using reverb